cjabradshaw/RomanClockCalendar/README.md

     - All other days work backward from the next 'special day' (i.e., <em>Kalends</em>, <em>Nones</em>, or <em>Ides</em>), + 1 to account for the day itself
     - if the date falls on the day before a special day, it receives the precursor <strong><em>Pridie</em></strong> ('the day before') before the name of the relevant special day
     - the reference year is the <a href="https://historycooperative.org/the-founding-of-rome-birth-of-an-empire/">founding of Rome</a> as a city (753 BC)
-    - if the day happens to be be a <a href="https://en.wikipedia.org/wiki/Roman_festivals">Roman festival</a> day (<em>feriatum</em>; those Romans partied a lot), then the relevant <em>feriatum</em> will be indicated; if it is not a festival day, the <em>feriatum</em> will return <em>nullus</em> (none).
+    - if the day happens to be be a <a href="https://en.wikipedia.org/wiki/Roman_festivals">Roman festival</a> day (<em>feriatum</em>; those Romans partied a lot), then the relevant <em>feriatum</em> will be indicated; if it is not a festival day, the <em>feriatvm</em> will return <em>nvllvs</em> (none).

 Some examples of the Roman calendar in Latin:
-- '<em>Est Dies Mercvris ante diem XI Calendas Maivs MMDCCLXXV Ab Vrbe condita ... feriatum : Parilia</em>' means 'It is Wednesday the eleventh day before the Kalends of May, 2775 years after the founding (of Rome) ... holiday: Festival in honour of Pales, the tutelary divinity of shepherds' (i.e., 20 April 2022)
+- '<em>Est Dies Mercvris ante diem XI Calendas Maivs MMDCCLXXV Ab Vrbe condita ... feriatvm : Parilia</em>' means 'It is Wednesday the eleventh day before the Kalends of May, 2775 years after the founding (of Rome) ... holiday: Festival in honour of Pales, the tutelary divinity of shepherds' (i.e., 20 April 2022)
-- '<em>Est Dies Satvrni ante diem VII Calendas Ianvarivs MMDCCLII Ab Vrbe condita ... feriatum : Dies Natalis Solis Invicti</em>' means 'It is Saturday the seventh day before the Kalends of January, 2752 years after the founding (of Rome) ... holiday: Birth of the Invincible Sun' (i.e., 25 December 1999)
+- '<em>Est Dies Satvrni ante diem VII Calendas Ianvarivs MMDCCLII Ab Vrbe condita ... feriatvm : Dies Natalis Solis Invicti</em>' means 'It is Saturday the seventh day before the Kalends of January, 2752 years after the founding (of Rome) ... holiday: Birth of the Invincible Sun' (i.e., 25 December 1999)
-- '<em>Est Dies Solis ante diem III Idibvs Febrvarivs MMDCCXLIII Ab Vrbe condita ... feriatum : nullus</em>' means 'It is Sunday the third day before the Ides of February, 2743 years after the founding (of Rome) ... not a holiday' (i.e., Nelson Mandela released from prison; 11 February 1990)
+- '<em>Est Dies Solis ante diem III Idibvs Febrvarivs MMDCCXLIII Ab Vrbe condita ... feriatvm : nvllvs</em>' means 'It is Sunday the third day before the Ides of February, 2743 years after the founding (of Rome) ... not a holiday' (i.e., Nelson Mandela released from prison; 11 February 1990)
-- '<em>Est Dies Lvnae ante diem V Nonas Ivlivs MMDCCXLII Ab Vrbe condita ... feriatum : nullus</em>' means 'It is Monday the fifth day before the Nones of July, 2742 years after the founding (of Rome) ... not a holiday' (i.e., Tiananmen Square massacre begins; 03 July 1989)
+- '<em>Est Dies Lvnae ante diem V Nonas Ivlivs MMDCCXLII Ab Vrbe condita ... feriatvm : nvllvs</em>' means 'It is Monday the fifth day before the Nones of July, 2742 years after the founding (of Rome) ... not a holiday' (i.e., Tiananmen Square massacre begins; 03 July 1989)

 <br>
 Prof <a href="http://scholar.google.com.au/citations?sortby=pubdate&hl=en&user=1sO0O3wAAAAJ&view_op=list_works">Corey J. A. Bradshaw</a> <br>